 - Keep your eyes on the screen or the layout image, and never look at the keyboard when typing on Colemak.

-- Do look at the keyboard if youre typing on QWERTY, it helps to avoid mixing up the layouts in your brain.
+- Do look at the keyboard when using QWERTY, it helps to avoid mixing up the layouts in your brain.

-- To maintain your QWERTY skills type during the first 5-10 minutes of every day in QWERTY.
+- To maintain your QWERTY skills type 5-10 minutes in QWERTY every day.

 - Use the typing tutorials straight away.
 Immediately after making the switch to Colemak complete at least the first three beginner lessons.
 Trying to type anything at this stage without doing any lessons first will be a very frustrating experience, and an inefficient use of your time.

 - Don't give up early.
 The first 10 days are going to be difficult, especially if you choose the "cold turkey" approach, but it will be worthwhile in the end.